Under 2 hours

 - Secure the side panels with screws.

 - Window air conditioners often come with a foam insulating strip.
-Cut the strip of foam to the correct length and insert it between the upper window sash and the lower window sash.
+Cut the strip of foam to the correct length.
+Insert it between the upper window sash and the lower window sash.

-- Review the maunfacturer's instructions for how to install a winddow AC unit to ensure all included installation hardware was used.
+- Look over the manufacturer's instructions for how to install a window AC unit.
+Make sure you've used all the included hardware.

-- Finally, plug the air conditioner into an outlet and turn on the unit.
+- Plug the air conditioner into an outlet and turn on the unit.

-Installing a window AC unit is a gratifying project.
-It requires a small amount of heavy lifting with the assistance of a helper and tightening enough screws to secure the unit, but the result is a cool room to enjoy during the warm season.
-Many window air conditioners can also provide heating for a chilly room, which means learning how to install a window air conditioner has year-round benefits.
+Installing a window AC unit is a simple DIY project.
+It requires minimal heavy lifting, and tightening a few screws.
+For a little effort you get a cool room to enjoy during the warm season.
+Many window air conditioners can also provide heating for a chilly room.
+Learning how to install a window air conditioner can have year-round benefits.

 Before you install the unit, check around the area.
 Remove any interior and exterior objects that may block or inhibit airflow.
 After installation, clean the air conditioner filter regularly to optimize performance.